November 16, 2024

 Photo Credit: Our very own Rob Windfelder

 Well, Well Flyers fans.
 The wait is finally over.
-Jett Luchanko and Matvei Michjkov made their much anticipated NHL Debuts last night.
+Jett Luchanko and Matvei Michkov made their much anticipated NHL Debuts last night.
 What a night it was for the orange and black, so how did Luchanko and Michkov fair in their debuts?

 Fans were treated to a fun-filled night of seeing his skating abilities and stick handling abilities, especially behind the net, where this apparently is Michkov’s bread and butter.
 Much like the rookie game and pre-season tilts, Michkov was trying his best to create plays.
 For instance, making quick sweet passes, and playing well along the boards.